muktharamesh20/61040-portfolio/assignments/assignment1.md

     - Finding a study buddy
 2. Travelling
     - Group planning for Travelling: Making sure everyone has a say in activities at destination
-    - Planning itenerary at a location (not just the plane/hotel): Making sure it's feasible with time/budget constraints
+    - Planning itinerary at a location (not just the plane/hotel): Making sure it's feasible with time/budget constraints
     - Making sure you don't forget anything
 3. Clothes/Style
     - Using/Learning Basics of Clothing - Style is subjective, but there are some things that help your clothes look better like color and if it's the right fit.